Applicants must have:

 - Graduated from an approved PA training program

-- Successfully completed the NCCPA certification exam before September 1 of the application year
+- Successfully completed the NCCPA certification exam prior to your start date

-- Eligibility for North Carolina licensure and DEA licensure before September 1 of the application year
+- Must be eligible for North Carolina and DEA licensure

 - Application - Download and complete the form

 - Official copy of PANCE score - PANCE must be completed by October 1 of the application year

 - Personal statement of less than two pages stating personal and professional goals

 - May 23 - Candidates will be invited to interview

 - June 5-7 - Candidate interviews will be conducted